alex-rotariu/language-component-definer/README.md

 ```

 ## Docker installation
-If you have Docker you can download the project image with dx-platform and 2 test projects installed.
+If you have Docker installed on your machine, you can download the project image that comes prepackaged with dx-platform and 2 test projects installed (Kafka and Superset).
 ```bash
 docker pull daidalos8/language-definer
 docker run -p 6060:6060 daidalos8/language-definer